axone-protocol/docs/docs/whitepaper/solution.md

 ### Define and enforce any customized rules on-chain

 One of the primary functions of the Axone protocol is to facilitate a **broad spectrum of governance and consent rules.** However, with a wealth of digital resources, each with their own rules, the combination of multiple resources can lead to complex logical scenarios.
-Here's how it works in practice: a user wants to interact with a Zone, and the Zone refers to the protocol's rules to determine if the user's action is permitted.
+Here's how it works in practice: a user wants to interact with a zone, and the zone refers to the protocol's rules to determine if the user's action is permitted.
 This takes into account the context at the time of the request, as the rules and digital resources registered in the blockchain are continuously evolving.
 From a computer science perspective, the challenge lies in resolving occasionally **complex logical problems** among the different rules.
 This includes notions of hierarchy, inconsistency, dependency, and conflict resolution in terms of access, etc.

 To tackle this, Axone aims at providing a **reliable and secure mechanism** to ensure that all the invoked rules are correctly interpreted in a decentralized way.
-Each Zone's established rules determine whether a user's intended action is permissible or not.
+Each zone's established rules determine whether a user's intended action is permissible or not.
 It's essential to note that these considerations must also account for the different contexts at the time of the request, as the state of the blockchain evolves.

 ![solution-8](/img/content/whitepaper/solution-8.webp)

-1. An Identity (human or bot) wants to interact with a Zone
+1. An Identity (human or bot) wants to interact with a zone
-2. The Zone asks the dedicated smart contract if it's possible given the context and all the involved rules
+2. The zone asks the dedicated smart contract if it's possible given the context and all the involved rules
 3. The protocol employs logical inference to resolve matters based on the state of the blockchain
 4. The protocol yields a modality as a response, such as "prohibited", "permitted", "possible", and so on.
    Depending on the answer, the execution process could start.